carlotafp/TSP/README.md

 # Repository of the Project "Traveling Salesman Problem"

-This repository contains all the diferent algorithms used to solve the TSP
+This repository contains all the different algorithms used to solve the TSP

 ## Repository Authors: